ranasalar/Manual-Testing-Project1/README.md

 # Project1 VWO

-***This is a website I used for practice.
-Most of the content in this project is available on the internet.
+***This is a website I used for Login/signup module and for 'Test plan', 'Test scenario', 'Test case' practice.
 This is my first project to start learning QA***

 Github link: https://github.com/ranasalar/Manual-Testing-Project1